 - Affordable transit-oriented housing

 - Bike Share and other multi-modal investments

-Seattle is tackling transportation equity and sustainability through a multitude of initiatives detailed in their New Mobility Playbook, Seattle, WA.
-This approach includes tackling the difficult task of increasing rider share on their public buses and, like many other cities, electrifying their city vehicle fleet.
+Seattle, WA is tackling transportation equity and sustainability through a multitude of initiatives detailed in their New Mobility Playbook.

-Like Seattle, Minneapolis, MN, is electrifying their fleet, but they aren’t stopping there.
-Through their Climate Action Plan, they are working to create safer and more accessible streets through ambitious goals of doubling regional transit ridership, building walkable and bike friendly neighborhoods, focusing development along transit corridors, closing gaps in their transit network, and more.
+Minneapolis, MN’s Climate Action Plan focuses on creating safer and more accessible streets through ambitious goals of doubling regional transit ridership, building walkable and bike friendly neighborhoods, focusing development along transit corridors, closing gaps in their transit network, and more.

-Oakland, CA is similarly focused on t transportation policy andland use, taking an aggressive approach through Sustainable Oakland.
+Oakland, CA is similarly focused on transportation policy and land use, taking an aggressive approach through Sustainable Oakland.
 Housing developments and parking structures need to have robust electric charging stations, car sharing programs, housing infill along transit condors, bike share, and affordable transit-oriented housing.
 Take a look at Sustainable Oakland or their Energy and Climate Action Plan to learn more.

 Seattle, WA is also tackling the difficult task of increasing rider share on public buses.